 Lisa Borders is the inaugural president and CEO of TIME'S UP, an advocacy organization that insists on safe, fair and dignified work for women of all kinds.

-Lisa Borders is President of the Women’s National Basketball Association (WNBA), the longest running and most successful women’s professional sports league in the United States.
-Her responsibilities include strategy for and operations of the league.
+Lisa was formerly the President of the Women’s National Basketball Association (WNBA), the longest running and most successful women’s professional sports league in the United States.
+Her responsibilities included strategy for and operations of the league.

-Lisa was formerly Chair of The Coca-Cola Foundation and Vice President of Global Community Affairs at The Coca-Cola Company.
+Lisa also previously served as the Chair of The Coca-Cola Foundation and Vice President of Global Community Affairs at The Coca-Cola Company.
 Her work focused on the integration of the Coca-Cola Company’s global community outreach and philanthropic efforts into their broader sustainability agenda.

 In early 2013, Ms. Borders successfully completed her tenure as President of the Grady Health Foundation, the fundraising arm of Grady Health System, Georgia’s largest public hospital and metro-Atlanta’s premier Level I Trauma Center.
 As President, Ms. Borders completed the Greater Grady Capital Campaign—a 5-year, $325M effort—and guided the system’s fundraising efforts during the most important period of Grady’s history.